SAMSON#

 <ElementType.Calcium: 20>

-samson.SAMSON.getElementsFromUser(dialogTitle: str = 'Select elements', currentElement: list[samson.SBElement.ElementType] = []) tuple#
+samson.SAMSON.getElementsFromUser(dialogTitle: str = 'Select elements', currentElement: collections.abc.Sequence[samson.SBElement.ElementType] = []) tuple[bool, list[samson.SBElement.ElementType]]#

 Parameters: